-When you get to the first plateau, consider heading over to the fantastic viewpoint for Scorpion Rock which is the single track that heads off to the left.
-It is a short spur with an amazing view.
+When you get to the first plateau, consider heading over to the fantastic viewpoint for Scorpion Rock, which is the single track that heads off to the left.
+It is a short spur with a fantastic view.

 Continuing on, you will head back the direction you came on a switchback before seeing a Cypress Tree grove to the left.